HenryDewa/yii2-app-basic/README.md

 ~~~

-CONFIGURATION
+Getting started
 -------------
+After you install the application, you have to conduct the following steps to initialize the installed application.
+You only need to do these once for all.
 ### Database

-Edit the file `config/db.php` with real data, for example:
+1. Edit the file `config/db.php` with real data, for example:

 ```php
 return [